When it comes to property value, everyone seems to have an opinion. But if you’re looking to borrow, the only opinion that matters is your bank’s.

-Tiny bedrooms make the house cramped and less livable and therefore in less demand compared to a spacious home with a fewer number of bedrooms.
+Tiny bedrooms make the house cramped and less livable and, therefore, less in demand than a spacious home with a smaller number of bedrooms.

 This is 100% true when your property is getting valued.
 The valuer will be influenced by the first and last things he or she sees.
 Make sure you prepare the property well to impress the valuer.
 Afterall, they’re only human.

 Do You Want To Know How Much Your Property Is Worth Now?

 The quickest way to do this is to ask your mortgage broker to provide you with comparable sales so you can quickly estimate the value of your property.

 We can also order multiple bank valuations before lodging an application for you!
 You can discuss this with one of our mortgage brokers by calling us on 1300 889 743 or by filling in our free online assessment form.